QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 [^Alfjei1996]: Afjei T., Wetter M., Glass A. (1997): TRNSYS Type 204 - Dual-stage compressor heat pump including frost and cycl losses.
 Model description and implementation in TRNSYS, Versin 2.
 Zentralschweizerisches Technikum Luzern, Ingenieurschule HTL.
 URL: [https://simulationresearch.lbl.gov/wetter/download/type204_hp.pdf](https://simulationresearch.lbl.gov/wetter/download/type204_hp.pdf)

-If universal data table or the Carnot-COP reduced by an efficiency factor should be used instead of the more accurate model described above, a different calculation approach is needed:
+If universal data table or the Carnot-COP reduced by an efficiency factor should be used instead of the more accurate model described above, a different calculation approach is needed (compare right side in the figure above):

 - Get power at current temperatures
     - using nominal power without a temperature-dependency or